litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 `screen -S jp`

-To leave the screen and get back to the main session press `Ctrl + A` and the `D`.
+To leave the screen and get back to the main session press `Ctrl + A` and then `D`.
 To see the list of your screens use `screen -ls`.
 To enter the screen type `screen -r jp`.